davidmeadejr/github-curriculum-vitae/README.md

 * Updated the Swap Embedded Widget using TypeScript which enables user-friendly and smooth trading functionality.
 That several token partners now use on their website.
 Resulting in their users having a smoother trading experience.
 * Used Next.js and TypeScript to implement functionality related to the navigation and user interface on the flooz.trade app.
 Which resulted in a new modern user experience and interface for the community of over 40’000 users.

+### Astra
+***(Oct 2021 - Apr 2022)***\
+***Front-End Engineer***\
+**Remote**
+* Lead the front-end development for the version one website using React and TypeScript of the Astra metaverse game for the community of over 15’000.
+Which was used as part of the pitch to VC’s and as a result led to the company being backed by 2 additional venture capital firms.
+* Lead the research on the NFT space on the Solana blockchain.
+Where I presented findings to the CEO and Head of Design.
+Highlighting the current NFT landscape for the year 2021 and the near future.
+Proposing how to successfully launch a NFT project on the Solana blockchain.
+These findings resulted in the “Rodheads” NFT project being conceptualised.
+* Lead the development of the Rodheads NFT project and website using React, TypeScript and Rust.
+Generated 2440 Dennis Rodman inspired “Rodheads” to be minted on the Solana blockchain which were pitched to Dennis Rodman and his team.

 **📊 GitHub Stats**